agroce/naucs499sp20/README.md

 * * In particular, sensors + actuators is often the model
 * * "Old school" physical world not social media land
 * * Examples:  automotive, power plants, aerospace, robots, Internet of Things (controlled by the Russian mafia)...

+CLASS 3:  Read Mickens, particular problems of testing embedded world; break the code, break the "OS" and you can't debug/trace